ajaygunalan/mycobot_ros2/README.md

 **Goal:** Install and configure the MoveIt Task Constructor framework for more advanced task planning.
 This step sets up the environment for running Task Constructor demos (tutorials 7–12).

+MTC Core Concepts:
+- Task: A high-level plan for a robot, composed of smaller steps called stages.
+- Stage: A single step within a task, representing a specific action or calculation.
+- Planning Scene: A virtual model of the robot's environment used for motion planning.

+Stage Types
+- Generator Stage: Creates new possibilities without input from other stages.
+- Propagator Stage: Processes input from an adjacent stage and generates output for the next stage.
+- Connector Stage: Plans movements between two different arbitrary stages.

+Containers
+- Wrapper Container: Modifies or filters solutions of a contained stage.
+- Serial Container: Contains a sequence of stages that must be followed in order.
+- Parallel Container: Allows simultaneous or alternative execution of multiple stages.

 **Steps:**

 1. **Install MoveIt Task Constructor (if not already installed):** MTC is an add-on to MoveIt.
 If you haven’t installed it: